griga23/jans-table-api/README.md

 ==================
 WARNING: you might need to change the docker source image (depends on your target platform): FROM --platform=linux/amd64 confluentinc/cp-flink:1.19.1-cp1

+WARNING: use Java 11 to compile the source code

 mvn install -Dmaven.test.skip=true

 docker build -t griga/jans-table-api .